kmamal/node-sdl/README.md

 * For 4 channels (quad) the layout is front-left, front-right, rear-left, rear-right.
 * For 6 channels (5.1) the layout is front-left, front-right, center, low-freq, rear-left, rear-right.

-So for example, to fill a buffer with 3 seconds of a 440Hz sine wave, you could do:
+So for example, to play 3 seconds of a 440Hz sine wave, you could do:

 ```js
 const TWO_PI = 2 * Math.PI